Grokzen/redis-py-cluster/docs/index.rst

     In Python 3, this means the responses will be of type `bytes`.
 In Python 2, they will be native strings (`str`).

     If `decode_responses` is set to True, for Python 3 responses will be `str`, for Python 2 they will be `unicode`.

+.. note:: Python 3

+    RedisCluster client class now defaults option `decode_responses=True` as redis-py-cluster 3.0.0 and above only supports python 3.5+ where this option should always be se to True.